5jt/Translate/README.md

 An APL namespace for multilingual text support.

-the function `translate.text` takes a string argument and returns it as its result a (no-op)
+Function `translate.text` takes a string argument and returns it as its result a (no-op)

 		  translate.text 'yesterday'
 	yesterday

 unless

--   a dictionary defines an equivalent string in another language
+-   `translate.dictionary` defines an equivalent string in another language
 -   and the string appears in its dictionary

-then the corresponding string is returned.
+when the corresponding string is returned.

 		  'fr' translate.text 'yesterday'
     hier